publicdocs-platform/fire-monitor-bot/README.md

 Section 4d of the License.

 ````
-The firemon software is available under the license below.
+The fire-monitor-bot software is available under the license below.
-Third-party dependencies not distributed with firemon
+Third-party dependencies not distributed with fire-monitor-bot
 and data used during runtime may be under other licenses.

 The fire information displayed by this app is